brunohaetinger/investolator/README.md

 - Formik
 - yup

-And probably more, as the project grows.
+And probably more, as the project grows...